 Forum - Oikos Forum section is the home for synthesis and review.
 The format can be short notes or more substantial reviews to bring fields together, to link existing boundaries by synthesizing larger fields or seemingly disparate areas, and to offer new ways of interpreting existing data.
 Forum articles must provide conceptual unification and serve as a point of departure for future work rather than summaries.
 It is an arena for challenging current thinking on ecological issues by revising established concepts and insights from critical experiments or for developing new theory to promote novel research.
 Purely speculative pieces are discouraged.
 Where uncertainties, problems, or debates in current theory are identified, authors are strongly encouraged to, wherever possible, highlight productive and positive lines of research that may resolve the issue.
 In particular, we encourage collaboration in debates to promote more effective synthesis and balance.

-Forum pieces are commissioned by either direct invitation from the Forum Editor, Dustin Marshall (in consultation with the EiC and board), or via unsolicited proposals.
+Forum pieces are commissioned by either direct invitation from the Forum Editor, Andrew Gonzalez (in consultation with the EiC and board), or via unsolicited proposals.
 For submission of Forum proposals, follow the instructions in our Author guidelines.

 Papers in the Forum section are given priority in the publication process.

 Meta-analyses - Synthesis is a critical component of modern ecology and involves big data in many forms.
 We welcome meta-analyses and systematic reviews provided quantitative analyses are included either of the literature or of the evidence reported within studies.
 Novelty, future research, and analysis of gaps are strongly encouraged versus summary.
 Transparent reporting of the synthesis process is required.